 What’s the worth of a Michelin star?
 At One Dim Sum in Hong Kong, we decided to take this star for a test drive.
 Before I go further, let us acknowledge how bizarre it is that a modest tire company managed to establish itself as the go-to source for fine dining standards worldwide.
 Today, restaurants covet Michelin stars because of their rarity and prestige.
 However, stars only refer to food quality alone and not to all the other things that make up a restaurant—service, ambiance, décor, and cleanliness etc., which are rated between 1-5 “couverts” (the knife and fork symbol).
 The real question is: can you really judge food by ignoring all these elements?

 Ranked #6 out of over 4100 restaurants listed on TripAdvisor’s Hong Kong directory and with a line snaking out the door, One Dim Sum needs no advertising.
 Having understood this, we were pretty complacent about the 45-minute wait.
 Of course, this was too good to be true.
 Every time we were about to leave, we were reassured we were just about to be seated.
-We ended up waiting an two hours before being escorted into the restaurant.
+We ended up waiting two full hours before being escorted into the restaurant.

 The food itself was admittedly well-made.